 Cash equivalents and investments with trustee represent amounts held by a trustee bank, which are restricted for servicing long-term debt of the Successor Agency as required by the bond indentures.
 The trustee as fiscal agent is mandated by the bond indentures as to the types of authorized investments.
-All investments with trustee are recorded at amortized cost.
+The investments of money market mutual funds are reported net asset value, and as such, are not subject to the fair value hierarchy.